onosson/UM_Discussion_Group/README.md

 May | TBA |  | TBA | TBA
 June | TBA |  | TBA | TBA

-Please **clone or download** this repository on the morning before our meetings, and you will have any updates which we may be discussing - I tend to make changes very late, so the morning of the meeting itself is the best time to do so!
+Please **clone or download** this repository (<https://github.com/onosson/UM_Discussion_Group>) on the morning before our meetings - I tend to make changes very late, so the morning of the meeting itself is the best time to do so!

+1. click on the `Clone or download` button above
+1. download the repository as a .zip file
+1. unzip it on your computer to the location of your choosing
+1. open the **UM_Discussion_Group.Rproj** file

-As an alternative to cloning/downloading the repository, you can view the html versions of each day's notes by clicking in the links in the Schedule above
+As an alternative to cloning/downloading the repository, you can view the html versions of each day's notes by clicking in the links in the Schedule above - depending on the topic, it may be easier to simply follow along that way, rather than working with the code directly

-* these pages may take a minute or two to load the first time - if you just see a blank page, wait a moment and it should appear
+* the Notes pages may take a minute or two to load the first time - if you just see a blank page in your browser, wait a moment and it should appear

 ---

 # Resources

-The main code & files which I will bring to our meetings can be found here (including files from previous dates): <https://github.com/onosson/UM_Discussion_Group>

-1. download that repository as a .zip file
-1. unzip it
-1. open the **UM_Discussion_Group.Rproj** file

-Below are sets of resources on a variety of coding and related topics which you may find useful, divided according to type.
-I will try to update this list frequently.

----

-## Software
+### Software

 * R: <https://muug.ca/mirror/cran/>
 * RStudio: <https://rstudio.com/products/rstudio/download/>
 * Praat: <http://www.fon.hum.uva.nl/praat>
 * LaTeX: <https://www.latex-project.org/get/>

----

-## Books (online) & pdfs
+### Books (online) & pdfs

 * RStudio CheatSheets: <https://rstudio.com/resources/cheatsheets/>
 * R for Data Science: <https://r4ds.had.co.nz/> <br> Source code: <https://github.com/hadley/r4ds>